Our Team

 Angela Nguyen, DrPH, MPH, is a postdoctoral research scientist for the GATE Program.
 She earned her doctorate from the University of California, Berkeley School of Public Health and her MPH from the New York University School of Global Public Health.
 Angela’s interdisciplinary research to date has focused on vulnerable populations, social determinants of health, and environmental exposures.
 Her dissertation centered on the epidemiology of disaster mental health, particularly the community- and individual-level factors associated with mental health recovery among displaced women survivors.
 More recently, she collaborated on a quantitative research study on the impacts of the COVID-19 pandemic on period poverty in the U.S. With GATE, Angela will engage on several research projects ranging from examining the dissemination of puberty educational content to young people, to assessing the impact of menstrual health on the daily lives of those with periods.

-Mallary Taylor (she/they) is pursuing her Master of Public Health at Columbia Mailman School of Public Health in the Department of Population and Family Health.
-She has a background in grants, operations, and business development for sexual and reproductive health programs in humanitarian settings.
-Most recently, Mallary worked with the International Rescue Committee as a Research Program Coordinator for a research consortium generating evidence on effective approaches to deliver life-saving maternal and newborn health care in DRC, Nigeria, Somalia, and South Sudan.
-Mallary has a BA in Political Science and a BS in Psychology from Furman University.
+Mallary Taylor (she/they) is the Project Director for the Architecture for Menstrual Health Indicators (AiMHI) project, which aims to advance Menstrual Health and Hygiene (MHH) priority indicators for national level monitoring, generating evidence, and shaping the global MHH agenda.
+Mallary has a background in grants, operations, and program management for sexual and reproductive health programs in humanitarian settings.
+Before joining GATE, she worked with the International Rescue Committee for six years, most recently supporting a research consortium that generates evidence on effective approaches to deliver life-saving maternal and newborn health care in DRC, Nigeria, Somalia, and South Sudan.
+She received a BA and a BS from Furman University and an MPH in population and family health from the Columbia University Mailman School of Public Health.

 Isabella Brocato